azurebigcompute/Recipes/Azure Batch/CustomImages/CustomImagePython.md

 ]
 ```

-So here the _STORAGE_ACCOUNT_NAME is the storage account name you created in recipe 1 ('mkbatchwestore' in this case), and the _STORAGE_ACCOUNT_KEY is the "value" field for "key1".
+Here the _STORAGE_ACCOUNT_NAME is the storage account name you created in recipe 1 ('mkbatchwestore' in this case), and the _STORAGE_ACCOUNT_KEY is the "value" field for "key1".

-Once you have all of the values together, simply edit the script and insert the values.
+Once you have all of the values together, simply edit <a href="https://github.com/azurebigcompute/Recipes/blob/master/Azure%20Batch/CustomImages/custompoolexample.py">the python script</a> and insert the values.

 ## Step 2: Execute the script

-Note that the jobs/tasks are meaningless here, but we have left them in to keep this as close to the tutorial examples as possible.
+Note that the jobs/tasks are a littee meaningless here, but we have left them in to keep this as close to the tutorial examples as possible.
+You can replace them with some namd, gromacs & amber command lines + input data as necessary.
 ```
 $ python3 custompoolexample.py
 Sample start: 2017-11-18 06:47:34